TNPSC Biology Genetics Quiz 1

 Sex Determination

-The sex of a child is determined by the combination of sex chromosomes received from the parents.
-The mother always contributes an X chromosome, while the father can contribute either an X or a Y chromosome, which decides the sex of the child.
+The sex of a child is determined by the combination of sex chromosomes inherited from both parents.
+Since the mother contributes only an X chromosome and the father contributes either X or Y, the father’s chromosome determines whether the child is XX (female) or XY (male).

 Key Points